Can You Gig With a 15 or 20-Watt Guitar Amp?

 Acoustic drum kits are loud, especially when they when pummeled by a hard-hitting rock or metal drummer.
 A 300-watt bass amp can easily drown out a low-wattage guitar amp, and if you are in a band with another guitarist who thinks it’s fun to crank his 100-watt tube amp to eleven you are really going to struggle to be heard.

-This is why I typically suggest tube amps in the 40-watt and up range, and solid-state amps in the 80-watt and up range for guitarists who don’t want to spend a lot of money, but still want something powerful enough for a band situation.
+This is why I typically suggest tube amps in the 40-watt and up range, and solid-state amps in the 80-watt and up range for guitarists who don’t want to spend a lot of money but still want something powerful enough for a band situation.
 It is important to understand the difference between tube and solid-state amps when making decisions like this.

-However, in some cases you may be able to use a smaller amp in a band.
+However, in some cases, you may be able to use a smaller amp in a band.
 There are other variables to consider here, and the first is whether or not you can mic your guitar amp.
 Using a mic and a sound reinforcement system means your little amp can be heard with the rest of the group at band rehearsal and at gigs.

 Using a Microphone with a Small Amp

-Back in days of yore, guitarists like Jimi Hendrix and Pete Townsend needed powerful Marshall guitar amps and massive stacks of speaker cabinets to be heard in concert.
+Back in days of yore, guitarists like Jimi Hendrix and Pete Townshend needed powerful Marshall guitar amps and massive stacks of speaker cabinets to be heard in concert.
 When sound reinforcement technology eventually improved, guitar players refused to let go of their Marshall stacks.